santihbc/meteor-prism-js/README.md

 - JavaScript

 If anyone needs any other language support, please ask so in the github repo.
-I decided to keeo the package small as well as chose the Okaida theme among the available in the Prism.js [download page](http://prismjs.com/download.html).
+I decided to keep the package small as well as chose the Okaida theme among the available in the Prism.js [download page](http://prismjs.com/download.html).

 Check out the official website for Prism.js [here](http://prismjs.com/).